 SPCNM does not find homestays for international students.
 However, there are reputable agencies who will arrange a homestay for you.
 The home-stay agency is required to check the homestay before you go to it and on a regular basis.

 The College will keep a record of where you are staying.
-You must inform Karen Wesseling if you change your accommodation or contact details (karen.wesseling@spcnm.ac.nz).
-Karen will inform the Chief Executive if the College has concerns regarding your accommodation.
+You must inform Karen Wesseling if you change your accommodation or contact details (karen will inform the Chief Executive if the College has concerns regarding your accommodation.

 Renting